Address26-34 Lurgan Rd, Portadown

 The Pupil Leadership Team

 The Pupil Leadership Team allows pupils to play an important and influential role in school, undertaking responsibilities with regard to pupil wellbeing, charity and school events.
-These opportunities allow boys to develop their initiative, teamwork and leadership abilities, as well as problem solving and resilience.
+These opportunities allow the pupils to develop their initiative, teamwork and leadership abilities, as well as problem solving and resilience.

 Pupil Focus Group Surveys